 While in Ponce, take a tour of Castillo Serrallés, a grand estate perched on a hilltop that once served as the home to the owners of the Don Q Rum distillery.
 Also drop by the iconic La Perla Theater for an opera, ballet, or stand-up comedy act.
 Or, check out the world-renowned Ponce Museum of Art, home to more than 4,000 pieces of art, including "Flaming June," created in 1895 by English painter Sir Frederic Leighton.

 The Scenic Route

-See Puerto Rico from above along this 167-mile route that crosses the island from one end to the other through the Central Mountain Range (Cordillera Central).
-Enjoy the breathtaking beauty of the mountains, waterfalls, coffee and banana plantations, forests, and spectacular views that go as far the eye can see — from the central mountains all the way to the ocean.
+See Puerto Rico from above along this 167-mile route that crosses the Island from one end to the other through the Central Mountain Range (Cordillera Central).
+Enjoy the breathtaking beauty of the mountains, waterfalls, coffee and banana plantations, forests, and spectacular views that go as far as the eye can see — from the central mountains all the way to the ocean.
 Be prepared to make multiple stops along the way to enjoy delicious traditional food, fresh fruits, arts and crafts, and Puerto Rican hospitality.